DHTMLX/docs-suite/docs/sidebar/api/sidebar_disable_method.md

 @signature: {'disable(ids: string | string[]): void;'}

 @params:
-- ids 		string | array	 	optional, the ID or an array of IDs of items
+`ids: string | array` - optional, the ID or an array of IDs of items

 @example:
 sidebar.disable("search");